-Please understand that the Student Accounts Office cannot offer tax advice.
-If you have questions about the 1098T form and tax credits, please contact your tax preparer or follow the links to the IRS provided at the bottom of this page.
+Please understand that the Office of Student Accounts cannot offer tax advice.
+If you have questions about the 1098T form and tax credits, please contact your tax preparer or follow the links to the IRS website provided at the bottom of this page.

 When are the 1098T forms mailed?

-By the end of January, the Student Accounts Office mails out the 1098T form for the prior tax year by the end of January.
-Please note that we will not give “estimates” for those who file taxes early.
+The Office of Student Accounts mails out the 1098T form for the prior tax year by the end of January.
+Please note that estimates will not be given to those who file taxes early.
 Due to the confidential nature of the data included on the 1098T and to prevent identity theft, the Office of Student Accounts will not email this form.